Late Winter Haiku and Tanka

 All day awaiting my box of chicks—the hen breast heat they'll never know.

-South of the main barn, tangled and taller than me— wild rose arises.
+South of the main barn, tangled and taller than me— wild roses arise.

 Beneath this room amazed at this lucky cave the crawlspace woodchuck.